This is Noor Inayat Khan. You would be forgiven for saying 'Who?'*. Her claim to fame was secrecy itself.

 The eldest of four children, Khan was descended from Indian nobility.
 She was a vocal pacifist and supporter of Indian independence, yet felt a strong urge to stand up to the Nazi menace by joining up with the British war effort.

 Her memorial in Gordon Square is doubly important.
-It is a reminder of one person's heroic sacrifices during the second world war, but it is also the first freestanding memorial to a woman of Asian background anywhere in the UK.
+It is a reminder of one person's heroic sacrifices during the second world war, but it is also the first freestanding memorial to a woman of Asian background anywhere in the UK (at least in a public space).
 Perhaps it's not so appropriate that she's hiding in the bushes.